 THE FOLLOWING ITEMS OF EQUIPMENT HAVE RISKS ASSOCIATED WITH THEM.
-PLEASE READ THE INSTRUCTIONS ON THEIR USE AND DO NOT USE THE EQUIPMENT UNTIL YOU KNOW WHAT YOU ARE DOING - IF IN DOUBT.
-ASK AND GET SOMEONE TO SHOW YOU.
+PLEASE READ THE INSTRUCTIONS ON THEIR USE AND DO NOT USE THE EQUIPMENT UNTIL YOU KNOW WHAT YOU ARE DOING - IF IN DOUBT, ASK AND GET SOMEONE TO SHOW YOU.

-Item of Equipment Risk in Misuse of Equipment Centrifuges Contamination, Mechanical Injury, equipment damage Ultrasound Equipment Hearing Damage UV Light Ultraviolet Skin/Eye Damage Cell Culture Cabinets Risk of infection if used incorrectly Electrically-driven Aerosolization of material, Production of High Velocity homogenisers Glass Shards Microwave Ovens Electric Arcs, explosion if Stoppard bottles are heated, burns Ultra Low Freezers Freezer Burns Gas Cylinders Asphyxiation, mechanical injury, back injury Stills Risks associated with cleaning including electrical shock and exposure to corrosive cleaning agents Fume Cupboards Exposure to noxious fumes if used incorrectly or if airflow is disturbed.
+Item of Equipment Risk in Misuse of Equipment Centrifuges Contamination, Mechanical Injury, equipment damage Ultrasound Equipment Hearing Damage UV Light Ultraviolet Skin/Eye Damage Cell Culture Cabinets Risk of infection if used incorrectly Electrically-driven Aerosolization of material, Production of High Velocity homogenisers Glass Shards Microwave Ovens Electric Arcs, explosion if Stoppard bottles are heated, burns Ultra Low Freezers Freezers Freezer Burns Gas Cylinders Asphyxiation, mechanical injury, back injury Stills Risks associated with cleaning including electrical shock and exposure to corrosive cleaning agents Fume Cupboards disturbed.
 Fume cupboards must be examined and serviced annually and must not be cluttered.
-Perchloric acid be used as it vaporizes and condenses in the ducts.
+Perchloric acid should not be used as it vaporizes and condenses in the ducts.
 Pressure Cookers Risk of explosion and burns Bunsen Burners Risk of explosion and burns to exposed skin.
 Loose clothing or long hair may be a fire hazard.